Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 **image**

 ### MIPI DP display
-This command will directly stream your footage to an HDMI or DP monitor.
+This command will directly stream your live footage from the camera to an HDMI or DP monitor.
 This is useful if you have a larger monitor to show to a group of people.

 1. Check that your monitor (HDMI or DP) is connected
 2. Type the command `sudo 02.mipi-dp.sh` to the captured video with detection results (blue bonding boxes) onto your monitor.
 Or you can enter the command `smartcam --mipi --target dp`
 3. To check the test, you should see images on the ffplay window, and there should be blue box drawn around the face, and the box should follow the movement of the face.

 ### File to File
+This command will take a pre-existing video file and stream it onto your monitor.
 1. Type the command `sudo 03.file-to-file.sh`.
 Or you can enter the command: `smartcam --file ${file} --infile-type h264 --target file`.

-2. Identify the 1st argument from the script output as a path to the video file as shown below:
+2. Identify the 1st argument **${file}** from the script output as a path to the video file.

 3. This video output can be used for a face detection demo, generating a video with detection bounding box, etc.
 4. You can play the generated ./out.h264 video file with a media player of your choosing.
 The output video file will show blue boxes around the faces of people that will follow any movement on the camera.